tuanlc/book-management/README.md

 [![Go.Dev reference](https://img.shields.io/badge/go.dev-reference-blue?logo=go&logoColor=white)](https://pkg.go.dev/github.com/tuanlc/book-management)

 ## Motivation
-I'm a Golang & gRPC newbie.
+I'm a Golang & gRPC newbie (August 2022).
 A good way to practice is working on a real opensource project, so I decided to initialie the book management project with these technologies.
 If you are a newbie as me, don't hesitate to join me in contribute to this project.
 If you are an experienced developer, I'm highly appreciate you if you can take a look to the project structure, codebase, etc and give me any feedback on mistakes, good practices, etc. Feel free to create [issues](https://github.com/tuanlc/book-management/issues) or join the project [discussion](https://github.com/tuanlc/book-management/discussions)

 You can use this project as the template for the following technologies.